Halloween in Disneyland 2026: Dates, Oogie Boogie Bash, and Everything You Need to Know

 This is the big question for most visitors planning a Disneyland Halloween trip, and it’s worth thinking through carefully.

-On a regular park day during Halloween Time, you get full access to all the seasonal décor, Haunted Mansion Holiday, Radiator Screams, Mickey’s Trick and Treat, Halloween Screams on select evenings, and Plaza de la Familia.
+On a regular park day during Halloween Time, you get full access to all the seasonal décor, Haunted Mansion Holiday, Radiator Screams (including the new Sha-BOO neon moment), Mickey’s Trick and Treat, Halloween Screams on select evenings, and Plaza de la Familia.
 That’s genuinely a lot, and it’s all included with your regular park admission.

-The Oogie Boogie Bash adds the Treat Trails, the Frightfully Fun Parade, Villains Grove, rare character sightings, and PhotoPass downloads.
-If those experiences are important to you (and Villains Grove in particular is a really special walk-through experience), the party is worth it.
+The Oogie Boogie Bash adds the brand-new Madame Leota’s Swinging Wake street party, Treat Trails, Villains Grove, the Headless Horseman appearances, rare character sightings, and PhotoPass downloads.
+If those experiences are important to you (and that new street party sounds like an absolute must-see), the party is worth it.
 If you’re on a tight budget or visiting with very young children who may not make it to 11:00 PM, a regular park day during Halloween Time still delivers a fantastic seasonal experience.

 My recommendation: if you can swing it, do one of each.
 A regular park day gives you the full-day experience with all the seasonal touches, and an Oogie Boogie Bash night gives you the exclusive entertainment.
 You’ll get the most out of both.